 Lecturer in Diplomacy and International Governance

 Dr Nicola Chelotti's teaching and research interests focus on negotiations, diplomacy and regional/international organizations, the EU in particular.
+It explores how and why states and international actors more in general negotiate and set up rules, regulations, treaties.
 The underlying theme is to understand how informal practices emerge in international interactions and shape policy processes and outcomes.

 Dr Nicola Chelotti's main research outputs so far have concerned the study of diplomacy in Europe.
 Using an original database of 138 questionnaires (around 36% of the entire population) compiled by national negotiators in EU foreign policy – while also conducting 37 in-depth interviews with them – Dr Chelotti investigated how EU states formulate a common foreign and security policy.
 Out of this research, he has, inter alia, written two articles (published in Cooperation and Conflict and West European Politics) and just published a book, The Formulation of EU foreign policy.
 Socialization, negotiations and the disaggregation of the state (Routledge, 2016).
 This research confirms the very important role that single negotiators play in the formulation and negotiation of the national position in the EU.
 Individual diplomats enjoy good amount of freedom in identifying the goals and the tactics of the state.
 Yet, if single officials are relatively autonomous from capital-based structures, while being in constant contact with colleagues from other states, the decision-making process does not regularly produce collectively legitimized policies.